protocol/web3-dev-team/proposals/50-service-mocks.md

 #### Background &amp; intent

 _Describe the desired state of the world after this project?
 Why does that matter?_

+Filecoin and IPFS aim to become the foundation for a decentralized Internet.
+This is a complex mission, and consequently is composed of several complex systems with different characteristics and extensibility angles.
+The web3/dweb community are thrilled to build on top of these technologies, but need to focus on the application layer rather than on all the services and infrastructure around the web3 stack to run.

 Web3 app developers should have access to quality and up-to-date mock implementations of our key, and complex services that can be used for fast integration and unit testing.